qgallouedec/panda-gym/docs/guide/custom_robot.rst

 - `get_obs()`: returns the observation.
 - `reset()`: how the robot is reset.

-For the purpose of the example, we consider here that our URDF file defines a very simple robot, consisting of two links and a single join.
+For the purpose of the example, we consider here that our URDF file defines a very simple robot, consisting of two links and a single joint.

 .. code-block:: python